h2non/bock/README.md

 --- | --- | --- | --- | --- |
 Canary ✔ | Nightly ✔ | No | ? ✔ | No |

-For more information about browser support see "[is ServiceWorker ready](https://jakearchibald.github.io/isserviceworkerready/)" site
+For more information about browsers support see "[is ServiceWorker ready?](https://jakearchibald.github.io/isserviceworkerready/)" site

 ## Basic usage